 How to Help a Friend

 At times you may wonder how to help a friend who is in distress.
-In most instances communicating your concern and then listening to your friend in a non-judgmental and supportive way is the best help you can provide.
+In most instances sharing your concern and listening to your friend in a non-judgmental and supportive way is the best help you can provide.

 At times, however, a friend's problems are more serious and this approach may not be enough.
-If any of the following apply, encourage your friend get professional help:
+If any of the following apply, encourage your friend to reach out for professional help:

 If your friend…

-• … talks about wanting to hurt him/herself or hurt someone else
+- talks about wanting to hurt themselves or hurt someone else

 In these cases it may be helpful to:

-• Tell your friend about your concern.
+- Tell your friend that you're concerned about them.
 Say that you've noticed that they are in a lot of distress and ask what you can do to help.
-Avoid judgmental or provocative statements and instead focus on the facts (e.g.., “You aren't coming to class much and you seem really down all of the time,” “Some of us have noticed that you aren’t around much and we’re worried about you”).
+Avoid judgmental or provocative statements and instead focus on the facts (e.g.., "You aren't coming to class much and you seem really down all of the time," "Some of us have noticed that you aren't around much and we're worried about you").

-• Ask if your friend has considered talking to a professional counselor.
-Give your friend information about the Student Counseling Service and, if you are comfortable doing so, offer to accompany them to the first appointment.
+- Ask if your friend has considered talking to a professional counselor.
+Give them information about the Student Counseling Service and, if you are comfortable doing so, offer to accompany them to the first appointment and wait in the waiting room while they speak with a clinician.

-• Talk confidentially with a member of the Campus Awareness and Risk Evaluation team.
-If your friend's problems seem severe or you are worried that they might hurt themselves or someone else, reach out for help!
-This committee can meet with the student, help determine a course of action, and coordinate with other campus offices to assist the student.
+- Talk confidentially with a member of the Campus Awareness and Risk Evaluation team.
+This committee can meet with the student, help determine what needs they might have, and coordinate with other campus offices to assist the student.

 Helping a Suicidal Friend